FindMySchool LogoFindMySchool

 Best suited to families seeking a day school where their son or daughter will be genuinely known, where breadth of experience matters alongside examination results, and where "interesting people" are the norm rather than the exception.
 Parents should enter with realistic expectations about GCSE performance relative to independent school peers, but can trust that the sixth form experience and university preparation are solid and well-supported.
 If your family values human warmth and genuine inclusion alongside academic rigour, Halliford merits serious consideration.

 Yes.
 The Independent Schools Inspectorate awarded Halliford "Excellent in all areas" in December 2022.
-A-level results are strong (55% achieving A*-B, above the England average of 47%).
-The school ranks 890th in England for A-level (FindMySchool ranking), placing it in the solid mainstream.
+Current A-level results are steady, with 60% achieving A*-B, and the school ranks 1,040th out of 2,549 schools in England for A-level academic performance.
+GCSE performance is stronger than the old profile suggested, with a current academic rank of 392nd out of 3,895.
 The inspection specifically praised academic achievement, personal development, pastoral care, and the quality of relationships between staff and students.
 The school is small enough that each student is known by name; large enough to offer genuine breadth.

 Entry is moderately selective.
 Approximately 2,200 candidates compete for 150-160 places annually (roughly 15:1 ratio).
 The school administers an entrance examination (recently redesigned to reduce tutoring advantage, though preparation remains common).
 Tutoring is not officially recommended, but families typically prepare.
 Interview and school report also contribute to decision-making.
 The school is not within a formal catchment; it draws pupils from across Surrey and outer London.
 The admissions process typically runs January-March (exam in January, interviews and offers in February-March).